 Trekking season for Himalayan treks starts in May or June and may last through September or October.
 May through August is hot and humid in the plains and comfortable in the lower reaches of Himalayas.

-You can visit the beaches of India through out the year, although rain occurs June through August.
+You can visit the beaches throughout the year, although rain typically occurs from June to August.

 You can visit the wild life reserves and sanctuaries for the majority of the year.
 Just remember India has extreme climate, in summer it is very hot with temperatures rising to the mid forties in most parts of the plains.
 Winter is harsh in the plains and chilling in higher reaches of the Himalayas.
 Always check the weather ahead of your scheduled visit.